Superlambanana

 Superlambanana is a bright yellow sculpture in Liverpool, England.
-Weighing almost 8 t and standing at 5.2 m tall, it is intended to be a cross between a banana and a lamb and was designed by New York City-based Japanese artist Taro Chiezo.
-It stands in Tithebarn Street, outside the Avril Robarts Library of Liverpool John Moores University.
-It was previously located on Wapping near the Albert Dock.
+Designed by Japanese artist Taro Chiezo and intended to be a cross between a banana and a lamb, it weighs almost 8 t and stands 5.2 m tall.
+It is located outside the Avril Robarts Library on Tithebarn Street, having previously stood on Wapping Dock.

-Chiezo created only a four-inch model; the full-size replica was made by local artists Andy Small, Julian Taylor, Tommy Reason, and Ray Stokes.
-Developed for the 1998 ArtTransPennine Exhibition, the sculpture reflects the history of Liverpool, as both sheep and bananas were historically common cargos in the city's docks; it is also a comment on the potential dangers of genetic engineering.
+Chiezo created only a four-inch-tall model, with the full-size replica being made by local artists Andy Small, Julian Taylor, Tommy Reason, and Ray Stokes.
+Developed for the 1998 ArtTransPennine Exhibition, the sculpture reflects the history of Liverpool, as both sheep and bananas were historically common cargo in the city's docks; it is also a commentary on the potential dangers of genetic engineering, which was becoming popular at the time.

-In 2008, as part of Liverpool's year-long position as the European Capital of Culture, 125 miniature replicas were created.
-Sponsored by local community organisations and businesses in the city, the mini Superlambananas were located throughout the Liverpool and Merseyside regions.
-One sculpture, The Highest SuperLambBanana, was located on top of Moel Famau, North Wales, to recognise the city’s close links with that region.
+As part of Liverpool's year-long position as the 2008 European Capital of Culture, 125 replicas of the sculpture were created, each 2 m tall and with a different design.
+Sponsored by local community organisations and businesses, the smaller Superlambananas were scattered throughout Liverpool and the wider Merseyside region.
+One sculpture, The Highest SuperLambBanana, was located on top of Moel Famau in Wales to recognise the city's close links with that region.